ibexa/documentation-developer/docs/tutorials/generic_field_type/6_settings.md

 # Step 6 - Implement Point 2D settings

-Implementing settings allows you to define in what format the field is shown on the page.
+Implementing settings enables you to define in what format the Field is shown on the page.
 To do so, you will create the `format` field where you will be able to change the way coordinates for Point 2D are displayed.

 ## Define Field Type format

 In this step you will create the `format` field for Point 2D coordinates.
-To do that, you need to define `SettingsSchema` definition.
+To do that, you need to define a `SettingsSchema` definition.
 The coordinates should be displayed as strings with default names `x` and `y`.

 Open `src/FieldType/Point2D/Type.php` and change it according to the following code block: